10 common social media marketing mistakes in pharma

 Which brands do they follow?
 How do they interact with content?
 Which types of content elicit an action?
 Which social networks do they use most?
 When are they online?
 What are they talking about and sharing?

-Use the social media monitoring tools to understand the type of conversation, the environments, the tone of brand mentions, powerful influencers, and allow you to proactively lead and direct dialogue.
+Use the social media monitoring tools to understand the type of conversation, the environments, the tone of brand mentions, and powerful influencers, and allow you to lead and direct dialogue proactively.
 Without a consistent method of listening, your brand could miss out on potential opportunities that your competitors spot.

 What should you do?

-Use third-party tools to monitor how your audience really uses social media, the types of conversations they are having about your brand and topics of interest, where they are having them, and what you can learn from your competitors.
+Use third-party tools to monitor how your audience uses social media, conversations about your brand and topics of interest, where they have them, and what you can learn from your competitors.

 - Brand mentions (including product names) to see what people are saying about you